kdavis-mozilla/corpora-preprocessor/README.md

     ...
 ```
 one for each language to be preprocessed `as`, `ca`, `cs`...
-* With `preprocess` proprocess the associated data dumps and place them into the appropriate directory.
+* With `preprocess` proprocess the raw Wikipedia text corpora and place them into the appropriate directories.

 ### What the results are...

-The final result is the preprocessed text of each language's Wikipedia dump
+The final result is a preprocessed text corpus for each language's raw Wikipedia text corpus
 * `pre-processed/as/wiki.txt`
 * `pre-processed/ca/wiki.txt`
 * `pre-processed/cs/wiki.txt`